 - any additional supporting documentation required, such as a Clause 55 'ResCode' assessment, arborist report, environmental sustainability assessments, or traffic report.

-For information on how to apply and to download the application form, visit the Apply for a Planning Permit page.
+For information on how to apply and to download the application form, visit our Apply for a Planning Permit page.

 Step 3: Apply for a Building Permit

-- Read the Building Permit application checklist to determine which supporting documents you need.
+- Read the Building Permit application checklist (PDF) to determine which supporting documents you need.

 - Lodge the Building Permit application form, fee and supporting documents.

-Download the Building Permit application form and submit the application on our Apply for a Building Permit page.
+You can download the Building Permit application form and submit the application on our Apply for a Building Permit page.

 Step 4: Begin construction